aws-samples/amazon-mq-fifo-starter-kit/README.md

-# Building efficient and scalable distributed applications using Amazon MQ
+# FIFO Message Ordering with Amazon MQ, for ActiveMQ

 This is a companion source code for ```AWS Blog - replace this with the actual link```